Regional PSHE Seminars

-Face-to-face practical workshops, keynotes and expert Q&A sessions for your local context
+Face-to-face practical workshops, keynotes and quickfire talks from PSHE experts for your local context

 F2F Regional seminars 2023

 Regional networks are key to raising the standards of PSHE education, including RSHE, and sharing best practice.
-This summer we are holding 8 regional face-to-face PSHE seminars across England.
+This summer, we're holding 8 regional face-to-face PSHE seminars across England.

-Join us at our PSHE seminar in your region to:
+Join us at our upcoming PSHE seminar in your region to:

-• Meet PSHE Association Subject Specialists, including the co-ordinator for your region
+• Meet PSHE Association Subject Specialists, including the dedicated co-ordinator for your region

-• Hear from expert keynote speakers and panellists from your region about PSHE education - see all confirmed speakers below
+• Hear from expert keynote speakers and panellists from your region about PSHE education - we'll be updating you on confirmed speakers and exciting agenda announcements along the way

 • Network and connect with colleagues from your PSHE education community and learn from those with a range of experience across different schools and settings

-• Attend a practical workshop delivered by our PSHE Association Subject Specialists
+• Attend two practical workshops delivered by our PSHE Association Subject Specialists

 • Keep up to date with resources and research in key areas of PSHE education, with signposting to resources and trusted guidance